MizzouCERI-research/ImageProcessingWebServices/README.md

 ### Server
 [server.py](https://github.com/wangso/ImageProcessingWebServices/Server/server.py) implements a RESTFUL webservice for object detection.
 The following endpoints currently exist.
+1. /init: This initializes all counters to 0
+2. /setNextServer: Set the IP address:port (or DNS) of the Server inside the NextServer.txt
-1. /frameProcessing: This uses openCv methods to find the objects that have changed from a preceding frame.
+3. /frameProcessing: This uses openCv methods to find the objects that have changed from a preceding frame.
 It sends each object to /classifier.
-2. /objectClassifier: This is a deep learning model(Yolo-V3 trained on COCO) that attempts to classify an image into a fixed set of classes.
+4. /objectClassifier: This is a deep learning model(Yolo-V3 trained on COCO) that attempts to classify an image into a fixed set of classes.
 It increments the [counter](https://github.com/wangso/ImageProcessingWebServices/output/server/output.txt) for that object class.
-3. /init: This initializes all counters to 0
-4. /getCounts: This retrieves the current value of the counters.
+5. /getCounts: This retrieves the current value of the counters.

 [Dockerfile](https://github.com/wangso/ImageProcessingWebServices/Server/Dockerfile) for starting up a container running the server.